On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

-Note that in \cite{Reginatto} the phase factors $S^i$ are related to the classical groups of motion as the momentum densities.
+Note that in \cite{Reginatto} the phase factors $S^i$ are related to the classical groups of motion as the momentum densities, so that the formal wave functions can be interpreted as the wave functions in B\"ohmian mechanics.
 This interpretation is of course desirable for the classical limit, however, it is not the whole story in quantum phenomena.
 For instance, after a measurement of a quantum state, what one obtains is the probability distribution $P^i$ instead of $S^i$, but does one lose only the information of particle momenta?
-The answer is obviously no. In fact, the wave functions in the form of \eqref{8} are the projections of state vectors in a Hilbert space to specific representations in the orthodox interpretation.
-In many other representations the wave functions do not take the plane-wave form that supports momentum-density interpretation of $S^i$.
-But given the topological interpretation of $S^i$, how should we understand the peculiar form \eqref{8} that is absent in orthodox quantum formalism?
-Apart from the analogues with topological phases pointed out above, we can see that this interpretation is also supported by the universal coefficient theorem and the resultant principle of topological covariance\cite{PhysRevD.90.045018}.
+The answer is obviously no. On the other hand, the quantum potentials of B\"ohmian mechanics only appears in the equations of motion, and whether the $S$ are related to the Hamiltonian principal fuction in the Hamilton-Jacobi euqations is still unknown.

+We can understand this topological interpretation also from the universal coefficient theorem and the resultant principle of topological covariance \cite{PhysRevD.90.045018}.
 Here the change in topology is described by the change in the coefficient groups in the cohomology $H^2(G,U(1))$ of the probalility space, which are probed by particular experimental setups.
 The phase factors $\exp(iS^i)$ in \eqref{8} characterize the group extension $G/U(1)$ of the related group $G$ by $U(1)$.
-By the universal coefficient theorem \begin{widetext}
+By the universal coefficient theorem

-\end{widetext} there exist different elements in $H^2(G,U(1))$ mapped into the same element in Hom, and the extension Ext chrachterizes different choices of coefficeint structure $R$.
+there exist different elements in $H^2(G,U(1))$ mapped into the same element in Hom, and the extension Ext chrachterizes different choices of coefficeint structure $R$.
 Hence the measured probability distributions are identical for different states up to extension factors $\exp(iS^i)$.
 Since the group extension factors $\exp(iS^i)$ depends on the choice of the coefficient groups, we see that $S^i$ indeed carry the information about the topological structrues of the probability space.